Hiring slipped only slightly in June, with no sign of a looming recession

 The Labor Department said Friday that employers added 372,000 jobs in June.
 The unemployment rate held steady at 3.6%, while the labor force shrank by 353,000 people.

-Job gains have slowed since the first third of the year, when employers were adding more than 500,000 jobs per month on average.
+Job gains have slowed since the first third of the year, when employers were adding nearly 500,000 jobs per month on average.
 But economists say a slowdown isn't surprising, now that the U.S. has replaced most of the jobs lost during the pandemic downturn two years ago.

 Employment at private-sector businesses is higher now than it was in February of 2020, while government employment still lags.